Geograppy/Geograppy.github.io/_posts/2017-08-14-Query-Cosmos-db-from-Azure-fuction-with-HTTP-Trigger-using-POCO-input-parameter.md

-# Query Cosmos db from Azure fuction with HTTP Trigger using POCO input parameter

 I had some trouble to implement a simple HTTP GET method in azure functions.
 It was quite a struggle so let me explain how I got it to work eventually.
 I wanted the route to look like `HTTP GET /message/{messageid}`.
 My code compiled just fine, and Log.Info statements worked also.
 The query result was `null` though.
 The function returns HTTP 404 which seems right in this case._